zeroc-ice/ice/csharp/README.md

 ### Windows Build Requirements

 In order to build Ice for .NET from source, you need:
- - A [supported version][3] of Visual Studio, when building thet .NET Framework 4.5 Assemblies.
+ - A [supported version][3] of Visual Studio when building .NET Framework 4.5 Assemblies.
  - Visual Studio 2022 with [.NET 6.0 SDK][4] or [.NET 7.0 SDK][5] when building the .NET Standard 2.0 Assemblies.
  - Visual Studio 2022 with [.NET 6.0 SDK][4] and [.NET 7.0 SDK][5] when building the NuGet packages.